Accident at Work Claim*

-Employers have a legal duty of care for their employees safety and wellbeing in the workplace.
-If reasonable care is not afforded to an employee injured in the course of duty, then may be eligible to file a accident at work claim*.
+Employers have a legal duty of care for their employee’s safety and wellbeing in the workplace.
+If reasonable care is not afforded to an employee injured in the course of duty, they may be eligible to file an accident at work claim*.

 Accident at Work Employer Responsibilities